 Example: Sally always finds herself online shopping.
-One day, she finds a new pair of Louis Vuitton’s that she just has to have.
+One day, she finds a new pair of Louis Vuitton’s that she has to have.
 Sally is brought to a checkout page on the website.
-It’s here that she’s asked for more than just her address, phone number, and credit card information, but rather her date of birth, Social Security number and account number.
+It’s here that she’s asked for more than just her address, phone number, and credit card information, but instead her date of birth, Social Security number and account number.
 Being naive, Sally enters her information.

 Two months later…